orthecreedence/yaml-env/README.md

 ```

 Arrays can be a bit tricky since you might want to add more elements than exist
 in the default config.
-In this case, you can replace te entire array by giving
+In this case, you can replace the entire array by giving
 it a JSON string:

 ```bash